 Förderkreis Biozyklisch-Veganer Anbau, the German association for the promotion of biocyclic vegan agriculture, was founded by a group of stakeholders working in various contexts, such as organic farming, animal protection and animal rights, veganism, etc. as well as by individuals who are convinced of the need to develop this new approach towards a sustainable and ethical agriculture.

 Netwerk ter bevordering van biocyclische-veganlandbouw

-The Netwerk ter bevordering van biocyclische-veganlandbouw in Nederland en Vlaanderen which was set up in Summer 2018 aims to raise awareness of biocyclic-vegan agriculture in the Netherlands and Flanders.
-It also seeks to promote the biocyclic vegan label on the market in order to guarantee consumers a permanent availability of biocyclic vegan products and at the same time provide them with total transparency from field to table.
+The Network for the Promotion of Biocyclic Vegan Agriculture in the Netherlands and Flanders is supported by Plenty Food Netherlands Foundation and it aims to raise awareness of biocyclic vegan agriculture in the Netherlands and Flanders.
+It also seeks to promote the Biocyclic Vegan Quality Seal on the market in order to guarantee consumers a permanent availability of biocyclic vegan products and at the same time provide them with total transparency from farm to fork.